-At David Shapiro Law, PLLC, we understand that those harmed due to the careless or negligent actions of a medical professional may be struggling financially as a result of the incident.
+At Shapiro Law Team, we understand that those harmed due to the careless or negligent actions of a medical professional may be struggling financially as a result of the incident.
 That is why we take Scottsdale medical malpractice cases on a contingency fee basis.
 This means that our clients will face no upfront or out-of-pocket costs related to their case.

 Medical malpractice clients at our firm will only pay legal fees after we obtain the compensation that they are entitled to.
 If we do not win, our clients do not pay.
 We think that this type of fee arrangement is necessary so that those harmed due to the actions of others are able to stand up to at-fault parties and hold them accountable in the courtroom.

 There may be various types of compensation available for medical malpractice victims in Scottsdale, Arizona.
-At David Shapiro Law, PLLC, our attorneys strive to recover various types of compensation on behalf of every client.
+At Shapiro Law Team, our attorneys strive to recover various types of compensation on behalf of every client.
 This includes, but is not limited to, the following types of economic and non-economic damages:

 Without fully examining your medical malpractice case, there will be no way to determine exactly how much compensation you should receive.
 Every medical malpractice claim in Arizona is different, and the total amount of compensation awarded will vary depending on the facts and circumstances surrounding each particular case.
 We strongly encourage you to work with a skilled medical malpractice lawyer in Scottsdale as soon as possible so that you can gain an understanding of what you can expect in terms of a settlement or jury verdict.